Stewori/pytypes/README.rst

 get_types(func)
 ~~~~~~~~~~~~~~~

 Works like ``get_type_hints``, but returns types as a sequence rather than a dictionary.
-Types are returned in the same order as the corresponding arguments have in the signature of func.
+Types are returned in declaration order of the corresponding arguments.

 check_argument_types(cllable=None, call_args=None, clss=None, caller_level=0)